 Electric Car: BMW iX

 Okay, so there are plenty of much cheaper electric cars that are very comfortable, the Mercedes-Benz EQC and most of the Audi e-tron stuff, for instance.
 Heck, even the MG ZS EV is good on the motorway.
-But no electric car is as suitable for long distance driving as BMW’s biggest EV, the iX.
+But no electric car is as suitable for long distance driving as BMW’s biggest EV.
+For ultimate range you'll want to look at an iX lease.
 It’s mostly because it rides like a true luxury car - and feels a bit like a Mayfair apartment on wheels, with its high end cabin design - but also because its big battery makes the range manageable.
 That’s especially the case in the xDrive 50 model, whose 112kWh battery pack is nearly 4 times the size of the one in a MINI Electric.